 The Cardboard Palm Tree, scientific name Zamia furfuracea, is a shrubby looking plant that is usually used indoors as a houseplant or outdoors underneath large palm trees.
 Zamia furfuracea is not real palm but rather a cycad, like Sago Palm.

-Common names: The Cardboard Palm is also known as Cardboard Plant, Cardboard Sago, Cardboard Cycad, Jamaican Sago, and Mexican Cycad.|
+|Common names:||Cardboard Palm, Cardboard Plant, Cardboard Sago, Cardboard Cycad, Jamaican Sago, and Mexican Cycad.|

 Zamia furfuracea has a short think fleshy trunk covered with old leaf bases.
 Trunk collects water that is used during drought.
 The Cardboard Palm has pinnate, feathery-like, leaves which grow from the center of the trunk reaching 3-4ft long.

 The circular crowns of leaves looks like a cross between fern and palm tree.
 They form a symmetrical rosette growing upright in full sun and horizontal in shade.
 Thick leaves are covered with thick oval leaflets which are about 5 inches long and 1 inch wide.

 When ripe, the female cone breaks to reveal bright red seeds, about 1 inch long.
 This fruit is not eatable and is known to be toxic to dogs and cats.

 Younger palm grows at a slower rate but accelerates after forming a trunk.
 The Cardboard Palm grows in clumps and can get up to 5-10ft tall and 1-5 ft wide.

 The Cardboard Palm Tree is a very popular house plant, because it is very easy to grow and maintain.
 If you want to grow it indoors, make sure it gets as much light as possible during its growing periods that happened once or twice a year, usually from March to June.

 It can also tolerate drought and doesn’t require a lot of water.
 The Cardboard Palm likes moist well drained soil.
 When you water, the water gets stored in the trunk of the Cardboard Palm and is used in times of drought.
 To avoid root rot, don’t let it sit in the water.

 To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

 Propagated by seeds.

-Buy Cardboard Palm Tree Today
+Cardboard Palm Pictures